njwhite777/ABACS_Example/README.md

 #### README.md

 ##### Ansible Based Automated Configuration System:
-The Ansible playbooks (scripts) contained in this repository are a small set representing a larger server configuration system.
-They are intended to give an idea of a few of the capabilities possessed and technologies understood by the developer of the scripts.
+The Ansible playbooks contained in this repository are a small set representing a larger server configuration system.
+They are intended to give an idea of a few of the capabilities possessed by the developer of the scripts.

 ##### Technologies Represented
 Ansible, Nginx, Redis, MySQL cluster, Tinc.